isomerpages/sentosa-corp/_who-we-are/5-our-milestones.md

     <tr>
         <td>March 1995</td>
         <td>
             Sentosa Cove Pte Ltd is incorporated to develop and manage Sentosa Cove, a prestigious waterfront residential and marina project on the island.
-Between November 1991 and September 1993, land was reclaimed to link the island of <em>Buran Darat</em> to Setnosa for this waterfront residential development.
+Between November 1991 and September 1993, land was reclaimed to link the island of <em>Buran Darat</em> to Sentosa for this waterfront residential development.
         </td>
     </tr>
     <tr>